Always more connected

 • Still according to the INSPQ (2022),2 the proportion of young people experiencing negative effects on their physical health is greater for those who have more than two devices compared to those with no or only one personal device.

-• According to a Montreal study (2019),1 more than 4 h of recreational screen time per day is associated with a higher risk of school dropout, fewer personal and social resources , as well as poorer mental and physical health.
+• According to a Montreal study (2019),1 more than 4 hours of recreational screen time per day is associated with a higher risk of school dropout, weaker personal and social resources , as well as poorer mental and physical health.

 • According to a recent PAUSE survey (2022), 86% of parents feel like they have problematic Internet and screen use, even if only a little.
 Nearly 60% report using them out of habit.